liamcottle/rnode-flasher/README.md

 - calculate on air bitrate based on tnc settings
 - try using [web-serial-polyfill](https://github.com/google/web-serial-polyfill) to support flashing from Android device?
 - try using [esptool-js](https://github.com/espressif/esptool-js) for flashing ESP32 boards
+- host all scripts, cryptojs, vuejs, tailwindcss etc locally to support offline use of flasher

 ## License